cherrytwist/cherrytwist/docs/technical-design.md

     *   It is worth noting that the Host Organization for a Space could later play a role in this scenario as facilitator of the regulated value exchange e.g. hold money in escrow for stakeholders + then pay parties based on signals from the platform that a Project has completed successfully
 *   **Formalise Trust**
     *   This implies making explicit how agreements are made between actors of the platform, and how the representation of those interactions can be trusted.
     *   The shared context gives a base of understanding, defining the change to be achieved.
-For Users or Organizations joining a Challenge they can then as part of the application process confirm that they agree to any particular terms / agreements that are used by the parties collaborating around that Challenge.
+For Users or Organizations joining a Subspace they can then as part of the application process confirm that they agree to any particular terms / agreements that are used by the parties collaborating around that Subspace.
 *   **Simple to operate**
     *   The platform should be easy to configure, deploy and run - also implying that the number of external dependencies needs to be very carefully managed.

-It is worth noting that some of these choices, especially regarding having an Organization in the Space Host role for facilitating Challenges, is made in the context of getting a first version of Alkemio deployable.
+It is worth noting that some of these choices, especially regarding having an Organization in the Space Host role for facilitating Subspaces, is made in the context of getting a first version of Alkemio deployable.
 The expectation is fully that these posts can be decentralised as the platform and wider context within which it is used matures - and indeed the architecture is set up to ensure that this is feasible in an incremental manner.

 # Logical Data Model

-The goal of the Alkemio platform is to manage the shared representation of Challenges and to faciliate collaboration within the context of those Challenges.
+The goal of the Alkemio platform is to manage the shared representation of Subspaces and to faciliate collaboration within the context of those Subspaces.
 To support this, the platform has a *logical data model* for storing the shared representation and for facilitating the collaboration.

 The following diagram shows at a high level the key entities in use within Alkemio: